As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 If you're working with an advertiser to create Augmented Reality Ads, you can submit effects to be used by the advertiser.
-We are gradually introducing this feature for ad accounts, and only Pages linked to those ad accounts will be able to upload ad effects.
+Only Pages linked to those ad accounts will be able to upload ad effects.

 Once you've submitted the effect, it'll be reviewed to make sure it meets Spark AR review policies.